-As a foreign national living in the U.S. after crossing the border or otherwise gaining entry illegally, your marriage to a U.S. citizen may not, unfortunately, create a straightforward path to a U.S. green card (lawful permanent residence).
+As a foreign national living in the U.S. after crossing the border or otherwise gaining entry illegally, your marriage to a U.S. citizen might not, unfortunately, create a straightforward path to a U.S. green card (lawful permanent residence).
 It's true that spouses of U.S. citizens have a theoretical basis to apply for a green card.
-Nevertheless, U.S. immigration law has created various penalties for people who both enter and stay in the U.S. without permission.
+Nevertheless, U.S. immigration law has created various hurdles and penalties for people who either entered or stayed in the U.S. without permission.

-If you have entered the U.S. without inspection only once, or your previous illegal entries and stays total less than one year, you aren't necessarily permanently inadmissible.
+If you have entered the U.S. without inspection only one time, or your previous illegal entries and stays total up to less than one year, you aren't necessarily permanently inadmissible.
 However, some years of inadmissibility could still be a problem for you.
 That's because of a combination of factors.

 To avoid being punished by the time bars, you need to act carefully and quickly.
-You have three options to consider:
+You have two options to consider:

-• Leave the United States before you have been here unlawfully for six months and apply to an overseas U.S. consulate to return immediately with an immigrant visa is a safe option, if the timing fits your situation.
-Your unlawful time is short enough that you should not have a problem in being granted the visa.
-The visa processing may mean many months of separation from your spouse while you wait overseas, but months of separation now might be better than three or ten years of separation later.
+Leaving the U.S. before you have been here unlawfully for six months and applying to an overseas U.S. consulate to return immediately with an immigrant visa is a safe option, if the timing fits your situation.
+Your unlawful time is short enough that you should not have a problem in being granted the immigrant visa.
+The visa processing could mean many months of separation from your spouse while you wait overseas, but months of separation now might be better than three or ten years of separation later.

-Make sure you can prove that your unlawful stay lasted less than six months.
-When the time comes to apply for your immigrant visa at a U.S. consulate, the officer will want to see proof of how long you stayed unlawfully in the United States.
+Make sure you can prove that your unlawful U.S. stay lasted less than six months.
+When it's time to apply for your immigrant visa at a U.S. consulate, the officer will want to see proof of how long you stayed unlawfully in the United States.
 Collect and keep all evidence, such as your plane tickets, store receipts, medical records, credit card statements, and anything else relevant to show your dates of stay and departure.